-The Haverford School is a member of the Inter-Academic Athletic Association of Philadelphia and Vicinity (Inter-Ac), the oldest high school athletic league in the country.
+The Haverford School is a member of the Inter-Academic Athletic League (Inter-Ac), the oldest interscholastic athletic league in the country.
 Outdoor facilities include game fields for football, soccer, and lacrosse, a baseball diamond, track, tennis courts, and associated practice fields.

-Our new athletic facility and field house includes four international squash courts with viewing pavilion; a six-lane, 25-meter swimming pool with one-meter diving platform; a wellness center with strength and cardiovascular training equipment, and a two-mat wrestling room with flexible staging area and spectator stands.
-We also have three artificial turf fields (accommodating football, soccer, and lacrosse) that are state of the art.
+Our athletic field house includes four international squash courts with viewing pavilion; a six-lane, 25-meter swimming pool with one-meter diving platform; a wellness center with strength and cardiovascular training equipment, and a two-mat wrestling pavilion with flexible staging area and spectator stands.
+We also have three artificial turf fields (accommodating football, soccer, lacrosse, and Phys Ed classes) and one full grass field.

 Athletics are a vital part of the total curriculum of The Haverford School.
 As an extension of the academic classroom and traditional school day, many valuable lessons are learned through athletic participation.
 The learning objective of the athletic classroom is to foster an environment where young people reach their fullest potential intellectually, emotionally, and physically.
 Offering a diverse program of 16 interscholastic sports at The Haverford School requires team participation throughout its middle and upper school curricula.